JosephM1998/BBO-Capstone-ML-AI-Imperial-College-London/README.md

 - **`model_card.md`**

 - **`full_data_inputs_and_outputs.md`**
-  A complete reference of all BBO function inputs (X_train 2D to 8D .npy array) and outputs (y_train 1D .npy array) used across the project.
+  A complete reference of all BBO function inputs (X_train 2D to 8D numpy array) and outputs (y_train 1D numpy array) used across the project.
   This file includes:
   - Full datasets for functions 1–8 (2D to 8D)
   Essential for reproducing or extending the modelling work.